- Small Group

 Activities : Birding, Culture, Hiking

-Depart USA on your independent flight to Nagoya.
-Arrive late afternoon in Nagoya and check in to your hotel for dinner and overnight.
+Depart the USA on your independent flight, arriving in Tokyo the following day.
+Check in to the hotel for dinner and overnight.

 The fallow rice paddies around the coastal village of Arasaki are the site of a spectacular winter gathering of Asian cranes.
 The sights and sounds of nearly 12,000 hooded and white-naped cranes make this one of the most powerful wildlife experiences one can hope for, and a photographer’s dream.
 Overnight at your hotel in Akune for the next two nights.